opensvc/docs.opensvc.com/source/compliance.objects.packages.rst

 Invalid check::

-	package scsitools is not installed
+	ERR: package scsitools is not installed

 Fix::